xioperez01/holbertonschool-higher_level_programming/0x15-javascript-web_jquery/REDAME.md

 ## File description

-* 0-script.js: script that updates the text color of the HTML tag HEADER to red (#FF0000):
+* 0-script.js: script that updates the text color of the HTML tag HEADER to red (#FF0000)
+* 1-script.js: script that updates the text color of the HTML tag HEADER to red (#FF0000).
+Use the jQuery API

 ## Environment